 The infants should be provided free range to explore and navigate the classroom environment.

 No apparatus or materials should be used that may hurt or restrict the movement of the infant.
 The infants should move freely under the observation of teachers.
-The freedom of movement is integral for the development of vital Gross motor skills.
+Freedom of movement is integral for the development of vital Gross motor skills.

-Toddlers are curious, active, and are highly receptive to sensorial stimuli.
-A toddler should be allowed to participate in various activities of choice with appropriate materials that they are required to understand on their own.
+Toddlers are curious, active, and highly receptive to sensorial stimuli.
+Toddlers should be allowed to participate in various activities of choice with appropriate materials that they are required to understand on their own.

 The Montessori method encourages self-care, self-dependency, and other values that are essential for the development of practical skills.